cmacdonnacha/react-boilerplate/README.md

 - [Wave - Evaluation Accessibility Tool][chrome-extension-wave]
 - [Redux DevTools][chrome-extension-redux-devtools]

+&nbsp;

 ## License

 Licensed under the MIT license.

+&nbsp;

+## TODO

+- Split Github Actions jobs into multiple jobs so that they can be run in parallel
+- When [this PR](https://github.com/facebook/create-react-app/pull/8362) is merged, change `"test": "react-scripts test --env=jest-environment-jsdom-sixteen"` back to `"test": "react-scripts test"`.
+This is a temp alternative, see [this](https://github.com/testing-library/dom-testing-library/releases/tag/v7.0.0).
+Change `test:no-watch` as well.

 <!-- prettier-ignore-start -->
 [npm]: https://www.npmjs.com/